Please also refer to the Release Notes

 The EasyNav charts (at least the ones that have been tested) are composed of several files gathered in a "cartes" directory.

-· ".car" files: these are the image files in BMP format
+.".car" files: these are the image files in BMP format

-· ".tar" files: these are the georeferencement files (nothing to do with the Unix .tar files…)
+.".tar" files: these are the georeferencement files (nothing to do with the Unix .tar files…)

-· ".par" files: I didn't find the utility of these files
+.".par" files: I didn't find the utility of these files

 To insert an EasyNav chart, use the "Insert" function, and choose the "EasyNav charts (*.car)" file type.
 Select one or several files (through the "Shift" and "Ctrl" keys), and click on "Open".

-If you do this in Navigation mode, the maps will adjust together automatically as you import them.
+In Navigation mode, the maps will adjust together automatically as you import them.

-If you are in "Workshop" mode, maps inserted in one step will be adjusted together, but those inserted in two different successive "import" operations will be on top each other.
+In "Workshop" mode, maps inserted in one step will be adjusted together, but those inserted in two different successive "import" operations will be on top each other.
 You just have to ask ScanNav to adjust them together by selecting All Charts ("Select All" in the "Edit" menu, or "Ctrl A" keyboard shortcut) and applying the "Adjust to Reference" function of the "Operations" menu.
 All the pieces will then adjust together.
 You will then just have to save the chart as a ScanNav chart.
 It is strongly recommended to do a color reduction to 256 or 16 colors before saving so as to optimize the chart.